matheusg-sec/cybsersec-portifolio/network-forensics/tcp-handshake&Acknowledgment-detection/writeup.md

-# Network-Analysis-01: TCP Handshake & Reconnaissance Detection
+#TCP Handshake & Reconnaissance Detection

 ## 1. Executive Summary
 During a routine network monitoring session, the IDS (Intrusion Detection System) triggered an alert regarding abnormal traffic patterns.
 Further analysis revealed a massive volume of **TCP-SYN** packets originating from multiple external sources.
 This behavior is consistent with a **TCP SYN Flood (DDoS)** attempt or a wide-scale **SYN Scan** (Reconnaissance phase), targeting internal services to identify open ports and exhaust system resources.